How does an aromatherapist mom deal with hot flashes at night?

 Turning the pillow during the night.
 Switching pillowcases daily.
 (One friend puts her pillowcase into the freezer before bedtime!)

 A glass of water next to the bed.
 Drink plain water before bed and on waking.
+For extra help, get your water ‘energised’ so that is more hydrating.
+Sounds woo-woo but it helps!

 Soft and loose bamboo or cashmere socks for bed.
-A hot water bottle for feet when it's chilly.
+A hot water bottle for feet when it’s chilly.
+Why our feet feel Arctic-like while our chest area is tropical and sweaty?
+But cold feet are impossible to fall asleep with!

 A lavender infused night cream to calm at bedtime, think Proposal in Paris.